MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-monitor.md

 ms.technology: operations-manager
 ---

-# Custom query-based monitors
+# Custom query-based monitors in the management pack for SQL Server

-If the set of default monitors in the Management Pack for SQL Server isn't enough to cover your workflows, you can create your monitor that targets the SQL Server Database Engine for Windows and Linux platforms.
+If the set of default monitors in System Center Management Pack for SQL Server isn't enough to cover your workflows, you can create a monitor that targets the SQL Server Database Engine for Windows and Linux platforms.

-During the monitor creation process, you use *conditions* to define how the monitor will determine the state after query results are received.

-Conditions for query-based monitors were realized with an approach similar to SQL Server policies.
-When the query result matches the condition, the monitor state is healthy.
-If the result does not match the condition, the monitor becomes unhealthy and shows an alert.
+During the monitor creation process, you use *conditions* to define how the monitor will determine the state after it receives query results.
+The approach for creating query-based monitors is similar to the approach for creating SQL Server policies.
+If the query result matches the condition, the monitor state is healthy.
+If the result doesn't match the condition, the monitor is unhealthy and shows an alert.

 There are two types of unit monitors based on custom queries that you can create: two-state monitors and three-state monitors.
-This article includes an example of creating three-state monitor conditions.
+This article shows how to create both types and includes an example of a three-state monitor condition.

 > [!NOTE]
 > Since the latest preview version of System Center Management Pack for SQL Server 7.1.0.0, the management pack for the custom monitoring feature is on a separate package installer: *SQLServerMP.CustomMonitoring.msi*.
-Be sure to import the management pack file *Microsoft.SQLServer.Core.CustomMonitoring.mpb* from scratch.
+Be sure to import the management pack file *Microsoft.SQLServer.Core.CustomMonitoring.mpb* manually.
 The import process with the update option is not supported.

 ## Two-state monitor